xAirx/FullStack-PassionProject/README.md

 ## BetterDocs (Currently broken - WIP)
 - [x] [Better Docs (https://github.com/SoftwareBrothers/better-docs) Automatic Documentation generation via a JSDOC wrapper. - Example of final documentation result: https://softwarebrothers.github.io/example-design-system/index.html

+        https://github.com/SoftwareBrothers/better-docs - refer to docs to fix it.

         @component plugin

         Better-docs also allows you to document your React and Vue components automatically.
 The only thing you have to do is to add a @component tag.
 It will take all props from your components and along with an @example tag - will generate a live preview.